rcventures-eng/playdesigner/replit.md

 ### Admin Dashboard

-A protected admin interface at `/admin` allows for configuration of the AI Logic (`LOGIC_DICTIONARY`), viewing formation presets, and accessing AI generation logs.
+A protected admin interface at `/admin` allows for configuration of the AI Logic (`LOGIC_DICTIONARY`), viewing formation presets, accessing AI generation logs, and managing user emails.

+**Security**: Admin access is controlled by a database-backed `isAdmin` flag on the users table.
+The `verifyAdmin` middleware checks both valid session authentication AND the isAdmin flag before granting access to any admin endpoints.
+All admin API calls use session-based authentication with credentials.
+Non-admin users are redirected to the home page and receive 401/403 errors if they attempt direct API access.

+**Email Management**: Admins can view registered users and resend welcome emails through the admin panel.
+Welcome emails are sent via Resend integration with HTML escaping for security.

 ### Play Type Tabs